coopbri/halo/docs/docs/guides/extending-the-admin-ui/using-other-frameworks/index.md

 ## 5. Build your extension

-To ensure things are working we can now build our Vue app by running `yarn build` in the `vue-app` directory.
+To ensure things are working we can now build our Vue app by running `bun build` in the `vue-app` directory.
 This will build and output the app artifacts to the `vue-app/build` directory - the one we pointed to in the `staticAssets` array above.

 Once build, we can start the Vendure server.